-Does the thought of time out of the gym make your (or your gymnast's) skin crawl?
+Does the thought of time out of the gym due to injury make your (or your gymnast’s) skin crawl?

-I get it.
-I HATED missing a single day in the gym as a gymnast.
-I didn’t want to lose precious time to develop skills or condition; I didn’t want to have to hike up the steep hill of “getting back into shape”; and I worried (some times more often than not) about my body changing and being accused of looking “lazy” and “out of shape”.
+I get it, I HATED missing a single day in the gym as a gymnast, especially due to injuries.
+I didn’t want to lose precious time to develop skills or condition.
+Plus, I didn’t want to have to hike up the steep hill of “getting back into shape”.
+And I worried (sometimes more often than not) about my body changing and being accused of looking “lazy” and “out of shape”.

 Injuries happen.
 To all of us.
 At some time or another in your career, you will miss some time in the gym.

-For those who have had a major injury and have missed months of training at 100%, this COVID-19 break is not as hard for them as some.
+For those who have had a major injury and have missed months of training at 100%, the COVID-19 break was not as hard for them as some.

-The knee-jerk of most gymnasts right now is to a) starve themselves out of fear of weight gain/body change and/or b) overexercise out of fear of being “out of shape” and “losing skills”.
+The knee-jerk reaction of most gymnasts when out of the gym is to: (a) starve themselves out of fear of weight gain/body change and/or (b) over-exercise out of fear of becoming “out of shape” and “losing skills”.
 Neither one of these are productive and will actually only make it more difficult to get back into the gym.

 So just how long does it take to lose muscle when not working out?